 Bill's art production has recently ventured back into the fully 3-D sculptural mode, which requires tedious yet creative understructures to support the smithed “skin” of the sheet metal.
 He had missed working in three-dimensions, and will continue in both partial and full dimensional sculpture production.

-FIRST FRIDAY FOCUS - ARTICLES WRITTEN BY BILL BARAN-MICKLE:
+FIRST FRIDAY FOCUS & EBB AND FLOW - ARTICLES WRITTEN BY BILL BARAN-MICKLE:

 Ebb and Flow: "Storylines"

 Ebb and Flow: “The Arm of the Kraken”